lucasaiter/Enjoyable-1.3/README.md

 Added in 1.3 is support for a "centered" mode for mouse move.

-In this mode, rather than nudging the mouse position left/right/up/down, the position an analog input is used to set the absolute position of the mouse as a deviation from the centre of the screen.
+In this mode, rather than nudging the mouse position left/right/up/down, tan analog input can be used to set the absolute location of the mouse as a deviation from the centre of the screen.
 The further the analog input is from the neutral point, the further away from the centre of the screen the mouse gets placed.